rubinius/rubinius/web/doc/pt-br/bytecode-compiler/writer.markdown

 This stage is actually optional, and is only used when compiling a file.
 When compiling a String, such as with eval, this step is skipped.
-In that case, the compiler stops in the Packager stage, and returns the CompiledMethod from that stage as the return value of the compiler.
+In that case, the compiler stops in the Packager stage, and returns the CompiledCode from that stage as the return value of the compiler.

-Because of the architecture of the Rubinius compiler, it is easy to add additional stages to the end of the process, and as long as each of those stages returns the inputted CompiledMethod (or a different CompiledMethod), everything will work as expected.
+Because of the architecture of the Rubinius compiler, it is easy to add additional stages to the end of the process, and as long as each of those stages returns the inputted CompiledCode (or a different CompiledCode), everything will work as expected.

 For more information, please read [Customizing the Compiler Pipeline](/doc/pt-br/bytecode-compiler/customization/).